Rashtriya Bajrang Dal calls 12 hrs shutdown in Assam on Friday, demands scrapping of final NRC list

 The shutdown will begin at 5 am, Kalita said on Thursday.

-The Rashtirya Bajrang Dal is also demanding the preparation of fresh citizens register with 1951 as the cut-off year instead of March 24, 1971, as in the case of NRC, he said in a statement here.
+The Rashtriya Bajrang Dal is also demanding the preparation of fresh citizens register with 1951 as the cut-off year instead of March 24, 1971, as in the case of NRC, he said in a statement here.

 "We demand constitutional safeguards for the indigenous people of the state and granting of Indian citizenship to all Hindus who have come as refugees to the country ...
 We also demand that the names of all excluded indigenous people of the state be immediately included in the final NRC", he said.

-"We are committed to ensure a Bangladeshi-free Assam", he added.
+"We are committed to ensuring a Bangladeshi-free Assam", he added.

 Kalita urged the government to settle Hindu refugees who have come here after 1971 in different parts of the country.